kyma-incubator/compass/components/director/README.md

 $ PGPASSWORD=pgsql@12345 psql -U postgres -W -h 127.0.0.1 -f <(cat components/schema-migrator/migrations/*.up.sql)
 ```

+There is a helper script `runWithDB.sh` that performs those steps automatically.

 The GraphQL API playground is available at `localhost:3000`.

 ## Configuration